leptos-rs/cargo-leptos/README.md

 # Fixes cargo bug that prevents incremental compilation (see #203)
 #
 # Optional.
-Defaults to false
+Defaults to false prior to 0.2.3, unconditionally enabled (with the setting becoming deprecated) since 0.2.3 and #216
 separate-front-target-dir = true

 # Pass additional parameters to the cargo process compiling to WASM